 Bots are much like email opt-ins; your customers need to grant permission to interact with the bot, therefore they become subscribers.
 The more subscribers you attract, the more expensive the bot becomes.

 Some features include being able to create different growth tools where you can create customized links to certain automated opt-ins on your website or on social media platforms.
 Some even allow you to create landing pages with their chatbot.

 As you grow and your tier account increases, however, so should your features.
 Never just “set it and forget it” when it comes to technology; always check your accounts and if you have access to advanced features, use every last one of them to get the most for your money.

 Another reason why your bot is not just a “set it and forget it” tool is that your bot may not be able to answer all your subscribers questions.
 You may have to check all your open messages in your chatbot tool to check if there needs any clarification with your subscribers.

 Keep your bot engaging with new and updated content.

 Create a Plan Before Creating Your Bot

 Even though creating a bot using a drag-and-drop platform is easy, you still need a plan to make your bot useful.
 And once your bot is up and running, do a few tests so that everything is in working order.
-Your clients won’t have patience if the bot can’t answer the simplest of questions.
+Your clients won’t have the patience if the bot can’t answer the simplest of questions.